 If you cannot pay your lawyer, the court will usually permit your attorney to withdraw from your case.
 However, you may be able to work out something with your attorney if you are proactive and explain your situation.
 If your inability to pay is temporary, most attorneys will set up a payment plan.
 If you cannot work out an agreement with your attorney and cannot afford to pay another lawyer, you may need to seek the assistance of legal aid.

 Yes, a lawyer can drop a client for not paying.
 The court generally understands when a lawyer files a motion to withdraw from a case because of non-payment of their legal fees.
 However, if the lawyer’s withdrawal would prejudice their client’s case or their opponent’s case, the court will usually not permit the lawyer to withdraw.

 You have the right to fire your attorney any time you want.
 However, if you can salvage the attorney-client relationship, it may be wise to try and do so.
 That said, if your lawyer has behaved in ways that you believe are unethical, disrespectful, incompetent, or otherwise unreasonable, you should consider finding another lawyer.

 When it comes to lawyer’s fees, the Fee Agreement is a vital aspect of the attorney-client relationship.
 It sets out the terms and conditions for payment, whether it’s upfront, ongoing, or through a payment plan.
 This agreement ensures transparency and clarity, keeping things on the right track.
-There are a lot of fee agreement templates available, so you can craft yourself such a document just in 5 minutes without even leaving your home.
+There are a lot of fee agreement templates available, so you can craft such a document in just 5 minutes without even leaving your home.